Kata'ib Hezbollah: Iraqi insurgency (2003–2011)

-The group came to prominence in 2007 for attacks against U.S.-led Coalition forces in Iraq, and was known for uploading its videos of attacks on American forces on the internet.
-The militia's main tactics were to fire rockets and mortar shells at U.S. bases and detonate roadside bombs along routes where the forces moved.
+The group came to prominence in 2007 for attacks against U.S.-led Coalition forces in Iraq, and was known for uploading videos of its attacks on American forces on the internet.
+The militia's main tactics were to fire rockets and mortar shells at U.S. bases, sniper attacks, and plant roadside bombs to attack U.S. and Coalition forces.

+On 19 July 2005, U.S. Army Sgt.
+Arthur R. McGill was killed in Baghdad, when a makeshift bomb planted by Kata'ib Hezbollah exploded while he was on mounted patrol in a Humvee.

+On 17 October 2006, four U.S. servicemembers were killed when the Buffalo MRAP they were riding in was struck by an improvised-explosive device west of Baghdad at about 6:50 a.m.
+The attack was captured on video and posted online by KH.

+On 27 February 2007, three American soldiers were killed and another was wounded by a roadside bomb planted by KH militants in the Iraqi capital.

-On 15 March 2007, four U.S. soldiers were killed in eastern Baghdad when IEDs planted by Kata'ib Hezbollah detonated near their unit.
+On 15 March 2007, four U.S. soldiers were killed in eastern Baghdad when IEDs planted by KH detonated near their unit.

+On 18 June 2007, U.S. Army Sgt.
+Eric L. Snell was killed when a KH sniper shot him in the face during a firefight with KH militiamen in Baghdad.

+On 25 September 2007, Staff Sgt.
+Zachary B. Tomczak was shot dead by a KH sniper in Baghdad.
+His killing was captured on video and posted online by the KH militia.

+On 4 October 2007, U.S. Army Spc.
+Avealalo Milo was killed by a KH sniper in Baghdad.
+The attack was recorded and subsequently published online by the militia.

+On 20 November 2007, Alfred G. Paredez Jr. was killed when Kata'ib Hezbollah cell members detonated an IED in al-Baladiyat neighborhood of Baghdad.

-On 4 June 2008, Kata'ib Hezbollah conducted a rocket attack that was meant to target Coalition forces but instead killed 18 civilians in Baghdad.
+On 4 June 2008, KH conducted a rocket attack that was meant to target Coalition forces but instead killed 18 civilians in Baghdad.

 In mid-2008, U.S. and Iraqi forces launched a crackdown against the group and the "Special Groups", the US military term for Iran-backed militias in Iraq.
 At least 30 of its members were captured during those months.
-Many of the group's leaders were also captured and US officials claimed that "as result much of the leadership fled to Iran".
+Many of the group's leaders were also captured and US officials claimed that "as [a] result much of the leadership fled to Iran".